-Deputy Director, CMRI, Associate Chair-Research, Department of Pediatrics
+Deputy Director, The CMRI, Associate Chair-Research, Department of Pediatrics

-J. Steven Leeder, PharmD, PhD, is currently the Marion Merrell Dow Endowed Chair in Pediatric Precision Therapeutics, and his institutional roles are Deputy Director of the CMRI with responsibility for the Precision Therapeutics Area of Emphasis and Associate Chair-Research, Department of Pediatrics at Children’s Mercy.
+J. Steven Leeder, PharmD, PhD, is the Marion Merrell Dow Endowed Chair in Pediatric Precision Therapeutics, and his institutional roles are Deputy Director of the CMRI with responsibility for the Precision Therapeutics Area of Emphasis, and Associate Chair-Research, Department of Pediatrics at Children’s Mercy.

 Dr. Leeder has a primary interest in forming multidisciplinary teams of researchers with expertise in analytical chemistry, drug biotransformation, gene regulation, pharmacogenomics, and pharmacokinetics to investigate variability in the way that children respond to medications.

-He has published over 250 papers and280 abstracts in the areas of pediatric clinical pharmacology, pharmacogenetics and pharmacogenomics, and drug metabolism.
-He serves as Associate Editor for Drug Metabolism and Disposition, Consulting Editor for Pharmacology Research & Perspectives and is on the Editorial Board of the journals Pharmacogenomics and the Journal of Pediatric Pharmacology and Therapeutics.
+He has published over 260 papers and 290 abstracts in the areas of pediatric clinical pharmacology, pharmacogenetics and pharmacogenomics, and drug metabolism.
+He serves as Associate Editor for Drug Metabolism and Disposition and is on the Editorial Board of the journals Pharmacogenomics and the Journal of Pediatric Pharmacology and Therapeutics.